ameerghazal/Outline-Application/README.md

     -  2:30 - 3:30: Ibrahim wrote this to be added to the repo

 # Idea Chosen
 - Outline: Social media with primary posts being a daily outline.
 - Features: Notifications, For you page, Database, Check box for outline tasks, public and private, user authentication, search, follow, etc.
 - Pages: Login Page, Live-feed (home page, mutuals / discover based on what others do (A.I.), following tab), Add page, DM's page, Profile page (personal, comments, likes, etc.), Post page (upload), Open outline page (w/ comments), notifications page,
-- Languages and Frameworks: React Native, React.js, Outline Repo,
+- Languages and Frameworks: React Native, React.js, Outline Repo
+- Components: Fonts, Colors, Icons, Logos, Images, etc.
+- Plan: Get the compoentns right with the team.
+From there, assign a page to each person, in which they build it in Figma.
+From there, agree with the team, and build it in React.Native.
+Finally, build the application functionality and call it wraps.
 - Tasks:
     -  AG:
     -  Nirwaand: